Use lasers to make quantum computers

 The fiber laser platform is highly scalable.
 We have experience in scaling and delivering thousands of lasers every year.

 Our fiber laser architecture builds on 20 years of experience with over 15,000 single-frequency fiber lasers in the field, many in harsh environments running 24/7.
 The Mean Time Between Failure for the lasers is >30 years.

 Our quantum engagements

 When you want to cool and trap atoms with lasers, you need to know that – at the atomic scale – temperature makes atoms wiggle around.
 Reducing their movement is the same as reducing their temperature.
 You can cool atoms by carefully matching your atom with a laser that can emit light with the properties needed to cool that specific atom.

 To cool an atom, you make it absorb energy only when it randomly moves towards the laser.
-After a short while, the atom begins to reemit the absorbed light but in random directions.
-On average, this makes the atom slow down in the direction towards the laser because it loses net kinetic energy in that direction.
+After a short while, the atom begins to reemit the absorbed light in random directions.
+On average, this makes the atom slow down in the direction of the laser because it loses net kinetic energy in that direction.

 When moving away from the laser source, the atom experiences the wavelength as longer and nothing happens.
 You can use a magneto-optical trap (MOT) to shoot light at the atom from both directions and in all three dimensions.
-This cools Rubidium atoms down to a few µK and they are ready to be put to work.
+This cools rubidium atoms down to a few µK and they are ready to be put to work.

 In some systems, the atoms are transferred to other laser cooling systems to lower the temperature further before they are used.